tdwg/website/content/pages/community/support/index.md

 TDWG IG/TG conveners may apply for funds to (co-)organize IG/TG working meetings.

 Please be aware that proposals from Groups that have a current annual report will be given preference.
-Instructions and a template for IG/TG annual reports is linked under item 6 on the [Community Management](../management) page.
+A [guide to reporting](../management/guide-to-reporting) and a template for IG/TG annual reports (as [GoogleDoc](http://drive.google.com/open?id=1VYHouWmgh94zUibFgDlTW_6cwCTsYbl6Kq9vsczFPjA) or in [Markdown](../management/annual-report-template/).
+(See [Responsibilities of conveners](../management) for a more comprehensive enumeration of responsibilities.)

 ## Call frequency